-3.7.12 Total Estimated Doses to Members of the Public
+3.7.13 Total Estimated Doses to Members of the Public

-Total effective radiation dose equivalent to members of the public are specified in the Radiation Protection Regulations and listed in Table 12.
+Total effective radiation dose equivalent to members of the public are specified in the Radiation Protection Regulations and listed in Table 11.
 It is a calculated value, measured in mSv, which takes into account the absorbed dose to all organs of the body, the relative harm level of the radiation, and the sensitivities of each organ to radiation.
 To ensure compliance with this regulation, BWXT NEC has established "Derived Release Limits" (DRLs) for uranium emissions to the environment.
-The facility DRLs account for the realistic exposure pathways as described in the facility radiation protection program to restrict dose to a member of the public to 1 mSv (1,000 μ Sv) per year, which is the regulatory dose limit.
+The facility DRLs account for the realistic exposure pathways as described in the facility radiation protection program to restrict dose to a member of the public to 1 mSv (1,000 $\mu$ Sv) per year, which is the regulatory dose limit.
 The DRLs assume that a member of the public occupies the BWXT NEC facility perimeter continuously (24 hours per day, 365 days per year).
 Note: Liquid effluent is not included in the calculation of public dose as the effluent is discharged directly to city sewer systems and is not used for drinking.
 Through direct correlation with the facility DRLs, the estimated effective dose as a result of air releases is calculated.

 In addition, the contribution from gamma radiation emission to the nearest member of the public is calculated from the net sum of the nearest environmental TLD results from all monitoring periods.
-The calculation conservatively assumes that a member of the public occupies the nearest residence for 66% of their time for the entire year (5,781 hours in a non-leap year).
+The calculation assumes that a member of the public occupies the nearest residence for 66% of their time for the entire year.

 Over the reporting period, the radiation dose to members of the public surrounding the BWXT NEC Peterborough facility was a small fraction of the applicable regulatory dose limit as shown in Table 20.
-As a result of the facility operations, the total estimated radiation dose to a member of the public is 11.5 μ Sv (0.0 μ Sv) from air emissions + 11.5 μ Sv from direct gamma radiation).
-In comparison to the 1 mSv (1,000 μ Sv) per year effective dose limit to a member of the public, dose from the operations is very low at 0%.
+As a result of the facility operations, the total estimated radiation dose to a member of the public is 0.0 $\mu$ Sv (0.0 $\mu$ Sv from air emissions + 0.0 $\mu$ Sv from direct gamma radiation).
+In comparison to the 1 mSv (1,000 $\mu$ Sv) per year effective dose limit to a member of the public, dose from the operations is very low at 0%.

 Period Estimated Annual Public Dose (μSv) % of Public Dose Limit (1,000 μSv = 1 mSv)

+2023 0 0%

 2022 11.5 1%

 2021 0.0 0%

 2020 0.0 0%

 2019 11.5 1%

-2018 0.0 0%